-The Weighted Engagement score shown in the Student Analytic data is a calculation of engagement based on metric weighting that YOU customize to make that figure meaningful to YOU.
-The Weighting tab on the Analytics page for a course allows you to specify how important each metric is relative to the other metrics.
+The Weighted Engagement score shown in the Student Analytic data is a calculation of student engagement based on metric weighting that YOU customize to make that figure meaningful to YOU.
+The Weighting tab on the Analytics page for a course provides sliders that allow you to specify how important each metric is relative to the other metrics.
 This creates YOUR definition of "engagement".

 All metrics are evenly weighted by default, as shown in the below figure.
 Drag the slider handles left and right to change the percentage weighting for each metric.
 Notice that the percentages change for all the sliders, to accommodate more or less weight given to the changing metric.